qlik-oss/core-website/docs/tutorials/data-loading/databases.md

 ## What is happening

 Once the containers are running and you trigger the reload, the program creates and opens an app called `reloadapp.qvf` on the Qlik Associative Engine.
 Then, it creates two connections of the type you defined earlier to load data from both the mySQL and PostgreSQL databases.

-In the PostgreSQL case, the connection is created a similar way to the following:
+Take a look at the postgreSQL connection.
+It is created like this:

 ```js
 const connectionSettings = {